Student hardship funds explained

 The amount of financial assistance that students can receive from student hardship funds varies depending on the college or university providing them.

-However, some hardship funds will offer up to £3,000, and others may only cover specific expenses, meaning the available sum is lower.
+According to research shared by Unbiased, students received an average of £826 from student hardship funds during the 2020/21 academic year.
+However, some hardship funds will offer maximum sums of up to £3,000, and others may only cover specific expenses, meaning the available sum is lower.

 In general, these funds are designed to cover the cost of emergency expenses or unexpected situations.
 As a result, the amount of assistance provided is typically limited to a specific amount.